jaydondulgar/ML-Project/README.md

 A few examples of CNNs in Computer Vision are: Image Recognition, Spatial Hierarchies and Local Connectivity, Parameter Sharing, and Translation Invariance.

 ## Python Libraries Used & How to Install Them
+We used only four libraries for this project: numpy, tensorflow, keras (which is a library within tensorflow), and matplotlib.
+These libraries are all listed in "requirements.txt", and you can easily install them all using this command:
+pip install -r requirements.txt

+or, if you want to install each of them manually, type these commmands:

+pip install numpy
+pip install tensorflow
+pip install matplotlib
+pip install keras
 ## How to Run the Handwritten Digit CNN

 ## How to Run with Docker